Podcasting as a Mode of Summative Assessment

 • Introduction/Conclusion: The program contains a clear Introduction and conclusion; all cohosts and guests are properly introduced, conclusion brings closure.
 20%

-• Content: The project provides insightful and accurate information connected to the novel There There.
+• Content: The project provides insightful and accurate information connected to the topic.
 30%

 • Delivery/Sound Quality: All group members are represented and can be heard with clarity.
 20%